-- (1) Any ERCOT Member, Market Participant, PUCT Staff, TRE Staff or ERCOT may comment on the NOGRR. - (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 21 days from the posting date of the NOGRR.
-Comments submitted after the 21 day comment period may be considered at the discretion of OWG after these comments have been posted.
+- (1) Any ERCOT Member, Market Participant, PUCT Staff, TRE Staff or ERCOT may comment on the NOGRR. - (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the NOGRR.
+Comments submitted after the 14 day comment period may be considered at the discretion of OWG after these comments have been posted.
 Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted to the ERCOT website and distributed electronically to the OWG within three Business Days of submittal.

-- (3) The OWG shall consider the NOGRR at its next regularly scheduled meeting after the end of the 21 day comment period, unless the 21 day comment period ends less than three Business Days prior to the next regularly scheduled OWG meeting.
-In that case, the NOGRR will be considered at the next subsequent regularly scheduled OWG meeting.
+- (3) The OWG shall consider the NOGRR at its next regularly scheduled meeting after the end of the 14 day comment period.
 At such meeting, the OWG may take action on the NOGRR.
 In considering action on a NOGRR, the OWG may: - (a) Recommend approval of the NOGRR as submitted or as modified; - (b) Recommend rejection of the NOGRR; - (c) If no consensus can be reached on the NOGRR, present options for ROS consideration; - (d) Defer decision on the NOGRR; or - (e) Recommend that ROS refer the NOGRR to a subcommittee, working group or task force as provided in Section 1.3.3, Operations Working Group. - (4) Within three Business Days after OWG takes action, ERCOT shall issue an OWG Report reflecting the OWG action and post it to the ERCOT website.
 The OWG Report shall contain the following items: - (a) Identification of submitter; - (b) Operating Guide language recommended by the OWG, if applicable; - (c) Identification of authorship of comments, if applicable; - (d) Proposed effective date of the NOGRR; - (e) Recommended priority and rank for any NOGRRs requiring an ERCOT project for implementation; and - (f) OWG action.